Fauna of Qatar: Birds

-Common bird species include the Common Myna, Rock Dove, White-Cheeked Bulbul, Eurasian Collared Dove, Laughing Dove and House Sparrow.
+There have been 352 bird species recorded in Qatar.
+Common bird species include the common mynas, rock doves, white-cheeked bulbuls, Eurasian collared doves, laughing doves and house sparrows.
 Other notable species are falcons, terns, wagtails, hoopoes, herons, larks, gulls, eagles and sandpipers.

 On the offshore territory of Halul Island, at least 38 species of seabirds have been observed.

 Fuwayrit is an important site for birds.
 A short-term survey in 2013 recorded upwards of 53 bird species off the coast.

 Marine life

 Marine habitats include coral reefs, tidal salt marshes, mangroves and sea-grass kelp beds.
 Marine species include Mollusca, as well as over 500 species of fish with the most common being blackspot snappers, two-bar seabreams and yellowbar angelfish.
 Other species are carangids, emperors, snappers and sweet lips as well as barracuda, goatfish, grouper, lizard fish, rabbit fish, sharks, rays and thread fins.
 There are also Chinese white dolphins, grey dolphins and black finless porpoises.

 Dugongs are known to congregate off the country's coasts.
 In the course of a study being carried out in 1986 and 1999 on the Persian Gulf, the largest-ever group sightings were made of more than 600 individuals to the west of Qatar.

 Ras Laffan and Fuwayrit are the two most important sea turtle habitats in Qatar, their natural geography offering a suitable breeding ground, particularly within their sandspits.
 During the sea turtle breeding season (late spring and early summer), the Ministry of Municipality and Environment (MME) closes certain beaches to visitors and periodically patrols nesting sites.